 - 1 small-medium onion, roughly chopped

 - 1/2 jalapeno, deseeded and finely chopped

 - 2 Tbsp fresh, finely chopped cilantro

 - Juice of one lemon

 Combine all ingredients in a glass bowl and stir to combine.
 Cover and chill in the refrigerator for at least 1 hour before serving.
-Serve with Late July Organic Blue Corn Multigrain Chips.
+Serve with Que Pasa Organic Blue Corn Tortilla Chips.

 Can be made one day ahead.
 Serves 4.